fieldtrip/website/development/testing.md

 FieldTrip is a toolbox with many functions, designed to be compatible with each other.
 This means that one function often relies on the output of another function.
 Functions are categorized as [high, low-level, or private](https://www.fieldtriptoolbox.org/development/architecture/#high-level-low-level-and-private-functions), with high-level functions depending on low-level and private functions.

-To make sure everything works correctly, we use **testing**.
+To make sure everything works correctly, we use [regression testing](https://en.wikipedia.org/wiki/Regression_testing).
 This way, we can be confident that when we add, modify, or remove a function, we won't break the existing ones.
 Testing also helps us find and fix any issues early on, ensuring that FieldTrip functions smoothly for all users.

 ## How are the tests organised in FieldTrip?

-Once a reported bug has been fixed and/or the new functionality has been implemented, we keep the test scripts for [regression testing](https://en.wikipedia.org/wiki/Regression_testing).

 All the test scripts (technically they are functions) are located in [`fieldtrip/test` directory](https://github.com/fieldtrip/fieldtrip/tree/master/test).
 Tests are called as `test_xxx.m` when they can run without user interaction, or `inspect_xxx.m` when user interaction is needed, e.g., judging whether the figure is correct, clicking on a button, or closing a figure to continue the analysis.

-The test scripts are further split into tests related to bugs, issues or pull requests, tests related to a FieldTrip function, tests related to example, tutorial pipelines and failed-obsolete tests:
+The test scripts are further split into [unit tests](https://en.wikipedia.org/wiki/Unit_testing) related to specific FieldTrip function, tests related to tutorial and example documentation on the website, and tests related to bugs, issues or pull requests.

 ### Tests related to a FieldTrip function

-Test scripts that relate to [a specific FieldTrip function](https://www.fieldtriptoolbox.org/reference/) are named as `test_ft_xxx`.
+Test scripts that relate to a specific FieldTrip function are commonly named `test_ft_xxx`, where `ft_xxx` is the function being tested.
+We try to make these tests exhaustive, so that they go over as many options as possible.

 ### Tests related to example and tutorial pipelines

-Example pipelines used by researchers when they perform their own data analysis and the tutorial pipelines provided in the [FieldTrip website](https://www.fieldtriptoolbox.org/tutorial/) are also provided as test scripts.
-They are named as `test_example_xxx` and `test_tutorial_xxx` respectively.
+Analysis scripts used by researchers are often based on the [tutorial](/tutorial) and [example](/example) documentation on the website.
+We test these with `test_example_xxx` and `test_tutorial_xxx` respectively.
+To ensure that new versions of FieldTrip remain compatible with existing scripts from users that were based on older tutorial documentation, we keep old versions of these test scripts.

 ### Tests related to bugs, issues or pull requests

 To link related scripts to the background information on bug reports and/or online discussions that we have when making changes to the code, test scripts that relate to a bug on <http://bugzilla.fieldtriptoolbox.org/> are named as `text_bugXXX.m`.
 Test scripts that relate to an issue on <https://github.com/fieldtrip/fieldtrip/issues/> are named as `test_issueXXX.m`, and test script that relate to a pull request on <https://github.com/fieldtrip/fieldtrip/pulls/> are named as `test_pullXXX.m`.
 Where `XXX` is the reference number of the bug, issue or pull request.
 This allows future contributors to look up the online discussion and details on basis of the file name.
 Of course you can also add help with additional links inside the test script yourself.

 {% include markup/info %}
 If you suspect a problem with the FieldTrip code, the best way to resolve it is to post it on [GitHub as an issue](https://github.com/fieldtrip/fieldtrip/issues) and to contribute a (small) test script that helps us to reproduce the problem.
-After fixing the problem, we add the script to the test directory to ensure future code quality.
-More information on that topic is provided in the [reporting issues](https://www.fieldtriptoolbox.org/development/issues/) FieldTrip webpage.
+After fixing the problem, we then add the script to the test directory to ensure future code quality.
+More information on that topic is provided in the [reporting issues](/development/issues) FieldTrip webpage.
 {% include markup/end %}

 {% include markup/info %}
 It is important to keep in mind that the test files or directories related to a GitHub issue or Bugzilla report are named after the GitHub issue or Bugzilla number.
 {% include markup/end %}

 ### Failed and obsolete tests

-The directory `fieldtrip/test/invalid` has the failed and obsolete tests.
-The failed tests usually relate to bugs that could not be fixed and obsolete tests to tests that are not important anymore for the development of FieldTrip.
-This directory exists for historical reasons and the tests that it includes are not used anymore.
+The directory `fieldtrip/test/invalid` contains failed and obsolete tests.
+These usually relate to bugs that were hard to reproduce and/or could not be fixed directly, and to obsolete tests for functionality that is not important anymore.
+This directory exists for historical reasons and the tests that it includes are not considered for automatic execution.

-### List of dependencies
+### List of requirements and dependencies

 In the beginning of each test script a list of dependencies is provided.
 This helps to select an appropriate subset of tests to run based on:
 1. **WALLTIME**: The duration that a test needs to run.
 This duration is usually more than the actual duration needed since it also includes the time that MATLAB itself takes to start (which is about 30-60 seconds) and the time that it takes to load the test data.
 2. **MEM**: MEM stands for memory, and it represents the amount of memory required for a test to run.
-3. **DEPENDENCY**: The dependencies, i.e. high- or low-level FieldTrip functions to which the test script is particularly sensitive.
-4. **DATA**: The type of data that the test requires to run.
-More specifically, ``DATA no`` means that the test doesn't need any data to run since it uses simulated data. ``DATA public`` means that the test needs data that are available in the [WebDAV download server](https://download.fieldtriptoolbox.org/) of FieldTrip. ``DATA private`` means that the test needs data that are not publicly accesible and hence only available to users that have connection to the [DCCN intranet](https://intranet.donders.ru.nl/).
+3. **DATA**: The external data that the test requires to run.
+More specifically, `DATA no` means that the test doesn't need any external data to run. `DATA public` means it needs data available from the [download server](https://download.fieldtriptoolbox.org/). `DATA private` means that it needs data that are not publicly accesible but only to people working in the DCCN.
+4. **DEPENDENCY**: The dependencies, i.e. high- or low-level FieldTrip functions to which the test script is particularly sensitive.

-An example is of a list of dependencies provided in the beginning of each test script is:
+An example of the requirements and dependencies is:

     % WALLTIME 00:10:00
     % MEM 2gb
+    % DATA no
     % DEPENDENCY ft_definetrial ft_preprocessing
-    % DATA no

 ## Running existing tests

 Running a Fieldtrip test is as easy as writing the name of the test in the command line.
-For example, to run test_bug103 type:
+For example, to run one of the tests, you would type:

     test_bug103

-To find the background info about this test can be found in [bugzilla]() similarly, issues: ... and pull requests: ...
+More background information about this test can be found on [bugzilla](http://bugzilla.fieldtriptoolbox.org/show_bug.cgi?id=103), just like all others named `test_bugXXX`.
+Tests that are named `test_issueXXX` have more information [here](https://github.com/fieldtrip/fieldtrip/issues), and those named `test_pullXXX` have more information [here](https://github.com/fieldtrip/fieldtrip/pull).

 ## Finding tests

-When you modify or remove pre-existing code, you should find the necessary [test scripts](https://github.com/fieldtrip/fieldtrip/tree/master/test) and then run them in your local computer.
-Here we demostrate a small tutorial of how to do that.
+When you modify or remove pre-existing code, you should find the necessary [test scripts](https://github.com/fieldtrip/fieldtrip/tree/master/test) and run them on your local computer.
+Note that these test scripts are also included in your own `fieldtrip/test` directory.

-For example, let's say you made a modification to  **[ft_preprocessing](https://github.com/fieldtrip/fieldtrip/blob/master/ft_preprocessing.m)**.
-Firstly, you should list all the [test scripts](https://github.com/fieldtrip/fieldtrip/tree/master/test) together with their list of dependencies in a [MATLAB table](https://nl.mathworks.com/help/matlab/ref/table.html):
+For example, let's say you made a modification to the **[ft_preprocessing](/ft_preprocessing)** function.
+You can list all test scripts together with their list of requirements and dependencies in a [MATLAB table](https://nl.mathworks.com/help/matlab/ref/table.html):

+    % find your copy of FieldTrip
     [ftver, ftpath] = ft_version;

-    d = dir(fullfile(ftpath, 'test', 'test_*.m'));
+    % list all m-files in the test directory d = dir(fullfile(ftpath, 'test', 'test_*.m'));

     name        = cell(numel(d), 1);
     walltime    = cell(numel(d), 1);
     mem         = cell(numel(d), 1);